 Akin Gump Strauss Hauer & Feld LLP’s health industry practice offers an unrivaled track record of litigation success in precedent-setting fraud and abuse cases.
 Because our lawyers handle a high volume of fraud and abuse litigation, they also possess informed experience to provide accurate compliance advice.
-The practice is staffed by recognized thought leaders, including lawyers who have written the American Health Lawyers Association treatise on the False Claims Act (FCA): False Claims Act & The Healthcare Industry: Counseling & Litigation, Second Edition (and Annual Supplements) and the FCA chapter in Health Care Fraud and Abuse: Practical Perspectives, titled The False Claims Act in Health Care Prosecutions: Application of the Substantive, Qui Tam, and Voluntary Disclosure Provisions.
+The practice is staffed by recognized thought leaders, including lawyers who have written the American Health Lawyers Association treatise on the False Claims Act (FCA): False Claims Act & The Healthcare Industry: Counseling & Litigation, Third Edition (and Annual Supplements) and the FCA chapter in Health Care Fraud and Abuse: Practical Perspectives, titled The False Claims Act in Health Care Prosecutions: Application of the Substantive, Qui Tam, and Voluntary Disclosure Provisions.
 Lawyers in the practice have lectured at more than 50 national health care fraud and abuse conferences and authored more than 20 articles regarding health care fraud and abuse law, including several that courts have favorably cited.

 Track Record of Proven Litigation Success